Event Scheduling and wp-cron

 Troubleshooting

-If enabling alternate cron doesn’t work for the site, or the site needs wp_cron to read as enabled, there are some additional troubleshooting steps to help determine the issue with cron events.
+If enabling alternate cron doesn’t work for the website, or the website needs wp_cron to read as enabled, there are some additional troubleshooting steps to help determine the issue with cron events.

 First determine if the crons are failing, or if the updates simply aren’t showing.
 If the cron process is functioning but updates aren’t displaying, there may be a cache issue and not a cron issue.